18 and On Your Own: A New Way to Ease the Transition From Foster Care

 Youth Villages has partnered with state and local foster care agencies in recent years, and its approach is widely viewed as a national model.
 A caseworker is assigned to no more than 10 young adults, helping them with everything from shopping for groceries and filing taxes to making sure they have a ride to a job interview.
 Caseworkers are required to see each young adult at least once a week and are on call 24 hours a day, seven days a week.

-Tennessee’s Department of Children’s Services has contracted with Youth Villages since 2007; similar models exist in parts of 15 other states, mostly among private or nonprofit providers.
-It will be rolled out soon to child welfare agencies and providers in Allegheny County, Pa., New York City and Washington, D.C., and at the state level in Louisiana.
+Youth Villages has worked with Tennessee’s Department of Children’s Services since 2007 and Allegheny County, Pa., since last January; similar models exist in parts of 15 other states, mostly among private or nonprofit providers.
+It will be rolled out soon to child welfare agencies and providers in New York City and Washington, D.C., and at the state level in Louisiana.